binbashblog/Ansible-mac-devops/README.md

 ## 🚀 Usage

+Just Download and Execute [Install.sh](Install.sh)

+OR clone this repository and
 Just run the following command at the root of this project and enter your account password when prompted.

 ```sh
 ansible-playbook setup-my-mac.yml -i inventory -K
 ```

-You can customize setup editing `default.config.yml` config file.
+You can customize the setup by editing the `default.config.yml` config file.

 ## ✨What this playbook does